 Jesse Clark, sandan (3rd degree black belt), officially started practicing in Boise in 1999 when he enrolled at Boise State (he unofficially started practicing as a young child with his dad, Glenn Clark, shodan).
 Mr. Ohshima granted Jesse permission to start a new dojo in Twin Falls, Idaho in 2011.
-Jesse is the instructor for both the Karate class and Self Defense class at the College of Southern Idaho.
+Jesse is the head instructor for both the Karate class and Self Defense class at the College of Southern Idaho.
 He is also a current member of SKA’s Team USA.

 Nick Baker, shodan (1st degree black belt), has been in the Army Reserves for 14+ years, so when he started training at the Twin Falls Dojo he instantly fit in with the structure and lifestyle of martial arts.
 Nick has really stepped up the last few years and has taken up a leadership role in the Twin Falls Dojo.